Skip to main content

 Fundamentals

 Your concern about the heart is valid because it is a deeply intelligent, responsive organ, and its function is intricately linked to the biochemical messengers that govern your body’s operations.
-One of the most important of these messengers is (GH).
+One of the most important of these messengers is growth hormone (GH).
 Understanding its role is the first step in comprehending how your cardiac health is a direct reflection of your overall biological wellness.

 Growth hormone, produced by the pituitary gland, acts as a master regulator for cellular growth, reproduction, and regeneration throughout your life.
 Its influence extends to every tissue, including the intricate muscle of the heart.
 The GH/IGF-1 axis, a communication pathway involving GH and its powerful mediator, Insulin-like Growth Factor 1, is fundamental to maintaining the heart’s structure and performance.